Find Trade Skills Schools

 The states with the most job growth for Secretary or Administrative Assistant are Colorado, Washington, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Illinois.
 These states have the worst job growth for this type of profession.

-Secretaries and Administrative Assistants make between $23,060 and $56,010 a year.
+The typical yearly salary for Secretaries and Administrative Assistants is somewhere between $23,060 and $56,010.

 undefined